elcorto/psweep/doc/source/written/manual.md

 database and store intermediate data on disk, which the next script would pick up.
 The "workflow" is to run all scripts in order.
 This is super low tech, simple, but of course also a bit brittle.
-For more challenging dependencies and more reproducibility, look into into using one of the workflow frameworks above.
+For more challenging dependencies and more reproducibility, look into using one of the workflow frameworks above.

 [git-lfs]: https://git-lfs.github.com